hantsy/angular-spring-book/README.md

 * Practical experience of the modern frontend application development tools, such as Nodejs/NPM, Webpack, RXJS,  Typescript, etc..
 * Basic knowledge of bash shell scripts, Docker, Docker compose etc.

-But the door to the newbie are not closed, if the required skills are not  included in this book , I will add some useful links of  resources for your to learn them by yourself.
+But the door to the newbies is not closed, if the required skills are not  included in this book , I will provide some useful links of those resources for self-studying.

 ## Resources